oceanprotocol-archive/df-js/README.md

 - Pool must use OCEAN liquidity
 - The data service can’t be in [purgatory](https://github.com/oceanprotocol/list-purgatory/blob/main/policies/README.md) for copyright violations / DMCA notices, sensitive data, or trademark violations

 These criteria may get tuned weekly, based on feedback.
-We reflect updates to the criteria here.
+We reflect updates here.

-## ❓How to submit Datasets
+## ❓How to Submit Data Pools

 > ToDo